 Pick up any random review of the Flair series online, and you’ll know exactly how good they are.
-Scores of people use them daily to draw, doodle, design, color and make their world more colorful.
+Scores of people use them daily to draw, doodle, design, color, and make their world more colorful.
 This makes them perfect for your bullet journal as well!
-You can make those perfect weighty medium thickness lines and point guard ensures you won’t have any fraying on tips.
+You can make those perfect weighty medium-thickness lines and the point guard ensures you won’t have any fraying on tips.

 Drawing over multiple times might cause some bleeding.
 Also, the inks are somewhat smaller than the almost-infinite ink tanks that older models used to have.
 Otherwise, it remains a top choice, no matter how you choose to draw.

 - Colors are bright, vivid and solid

 - Medium thickness is perfect for giving emphasis and drawing shapes

 |Tombow Dual Brush Pens||Assorted||10||Fine|

 |Marvy Le Pens||Assorted||10||Fine|